Vladimír Weiss (footballer, born 1964): Kazakhstan and Georgia

 Weiss became coach of Almaty-based Kazakh football club FC Kairat in 2012, but resigned at the end of November 2015, having won the Kazakhstan Cup twice during his tenure.
 He became coach of the Georgia national team in March 2016.
 Weiss announced his resignation in November 2020 after Georgia lost the UEFA Euro 2020 qualifying play-offs to North Macedonia.

 Return to Slovan Bratislava

 Weiss returned to Slovakia, signing a five-year contract with former club Slovan Bratislava in May 2021.
 Slovan won the 2020–21 league title in his first game after a 4–0 away victory against Zlaté Moravce.
 Under Weiss, Slovan won the league again in 2021–22 and 2022–23 for three league titles in a row.

 In April 2024, Slovan Bratislava won their sixth consecutive league title, and a fourth for Weiss.
-On 28 August, during the 2024–25 UEFA Champions League play-off round, he led the club to their first final tournament in an eventual 4–3 aggregrate victory against FC Midtjylland.
+On 28 August, during the 2024–25 UEFA Champions League play-off round, he led the club to their first final tournament in an eventual 4–3 aggregate victory against FC Midtjylland.

+Return to Slovakia

+On 12 May 2026, Weiss was re-appointed as head coach of the Slovakia national team.
+The Slovak Football Association appointed him as Francesco Calzona's replacement after Slovakia failed to qualify for the 2026 FIFA World Cup.